CAHLR/skill-equivalency/README.md

 This repo contains the datasets and code for the paper:

 Li, Z., Ren, C., Li, X., & Pardos, Z.A.
-(Accepted) [Learning Skill Transfer Models Across Systems](https://arxiv.org/abs/2102.09377).
-To appear in N. Dowell, S. Joksimovic, M. Scheffel, & G. Siemens (Eds.) *Proceedings of the 11th International Conference on Learning Analytics and Knowledge* (LAK).
+(2021) [Learning Skill Transfer Models Across Systems](https://dl.acm.org/doi/fullHtml/10.1145/3448139.3448173).
+In N. Dowell, S. Joksimovic, M. Scheffel, & G. Siemens (Eds.) _Proceedings of the 11th International Conference on Learning Analytics and Knowledge_ (LAK).
 ACM.
+Pages 354-363.

 ## Files and folders